-With more than 25,000 square feet of greenhouse space, the Macfarlane Research Greenhouses are dedicated to research and teaching associated with the NH Agricultural Experiment Station and College of Life Sciences and Agriculture, and include teaching greenhouses associated with the Thompson School of Applied Science.
+With more than 25,000 square feet of greenhouse space, the Macfarlane Research Greenhouses are dedicated to research and teaching associated with the NH Agricultural Experiment Station and College of Life Sciences and Agriculture.

 The facility provides highly controlled environments for a diversity of research projects, including ornamental and food crop breeding, sustainable ornamental plant nutrition and development, aquaculture, biological pest control, bioremediation, and plant genetic diversity as well as substantial undergraduate and graduate instructional activities.
 The greenhouse environments are monitored and precisely regulated through a computer-based control system that creates a sustainable growing environment through the conservation of heat, electricity, water and fertilizer, and increased plant resistance to insect pests and diseases.

 Integrated Pest Management (IPM) is a knowledge-based, holistic approach to managing greenhouse pest populations and diseases that considers all possible options, including environmental, economic and community concerns, before action is taken.
 Insect pests and diseases in our greenhouses are successfully managed through this preventive program of careful monitoring of pest populations and the introduction of appropriate biological controls.